 Note: For MaxxECU to present "real" VE values, this must be checked.

 Specifies if MAP sensor should be used for fuel calculations. <-- recommended.

 Disable where TPS is selected as main load axis and MAP readings are unstable because of wild cams and/or intakes.

-Note: Regardsless of your source axis values in ex the main VE table, the MAP-sensor value is used in the VE calculations when use map-sensor = enabled.
+Note: Regardless of your axis source, values in ex the main VE table, the MAP-sensor data is used in the VE calculations when use map-sensor = enabled.

 Enable/disable the use of staged injection functionality.